emmt/AndorCameras.jl/README.md

 where it is assumed that `finished()` returns `true` when to stop and `false` otherwise.
 Above, `img` is a 2D Julia array with the last captured image and `ticks` is the corresponding timestamp in seconds.
-Releasing the captured image, with `release(cam)`, when it has been processed is intended to recycle the image buffer for another acquisition.
-When the returned image is independent from the corresponding capture buffer, `release(cam)` does nothing but it is good practice to call this method when the captured image is no longer needed because the code is more likely to work with no changes with another camera.
+Releasing the captured image with `release(cam)` when it has been processed is intended to recycle the image buffer for another acquisition.
+When the returned image is independent from the corresponding capture buffer, `release(cam)` does nothing.
+It is nevertheless good practice to call this method when the captured image is no longer needed because the code is more likely to work with no changes with another camera.